Skip to nav Skip to content

 • Annual Percentage Rate (APR): The true cost of your loan, including interest and fees.

 • Amortization: The way you pay your principal and interest off over time.
-For more information about Amortization, refer to this article.
+For more information about amortization, refer to this article.

 The graphic below provides a quick overview of the whole mortgage loan process, and then we’ll get into the details:

-Mortgage Loan Process
+Chart showing the Mortgage Loan Process

 Preparing Financially Before Applying